mmfausnaugh/tica/README.md

   pip3 install -e .
   ```

-(Setting up a virtual environement is considered best practice.)
+Setting up a virtual environement is considered best practice.

 Instead, you can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.

 2D bias and flat field calibration models are distributed via an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
 The calibration models themselves live in the cloud, currently a Gdrive account associated with MIT.
-With DVC, you will be able to easily update to the latest calibration models whenever they are available, or revert to old versions if you need to reproduce prior results.

 First, install DVC following directions on their [website](https://dvc.org/doc/install).
 Then issue the following commands to retrieve the calibration models.